 Check the Events section for upcoming EU Info Days and info sessions in EU countries.
-You can also watch recordings and presentations from the previous EU Info Day.
+You can also find and watch recordings and presentations of previous Info Days there.

 You may apply as one or more partner organisations from the same or a different EU country, according to whether you apply under the SIMPLE or MULTI call for proposals.

 - To apply, you must create a profile in the Funding & tenders portal.

 Select the call for proposal and topic you want to apply for and use the online forms to prepare and submit your proposal before the deadline.

 - After the deadline, REA organises an evaluation with independent specialists in the field.
 These experts check and evaluate each proposal against defined criteria.

 Based on this evaluation, we inform applicants for MULTI programmes if their proposal has been chosen, and propose funding for successful applications.